Upcoming Medical Conferences in AdelaideSearch Criteria : Australia Adelaide

 Beating Burnout in Nursing Conference is organized by Ausmed Education Pty Ltd and will be held from Jan 31 - Feb 01, 2019 at Lakes Resort Hotel, Adelaide, South Australia, Australia.
 The target audience for this medical event is all Nurses.
 This CME Conference has been approved for a maximum of 11.00 CPD Hours.
 Course Overview: Are you feeling unhappy, stressed, and burnt out?
 Are you reluctant to go back to work after days off and questioning your commitment to your nursing career?
 Are you feeling guilty that you’ve used up all your sick leave for mental health days?
 Well, you are not alone!
 Take time out this year to attend this conference and learn how to tackle stress, burnout, and compassion fatigue in nursing.
 Topics include: • What is the difference between stress, burnout and compassion fatigue? • Why it’s ok to experience these emotions at work • The power of using mindfulness in your everyday practice • How to leave work behind you when you go home • Discovering the key to enjoying nursing again and much Need for Program: These days, burnout and stress are commonly associated with the nursing profession.
 We all know the nature of the work can be exceptionally demanding.
 Terms such as “compassion fatigue” illustrate the emotions involved.
 The complex combination of stressors results in impaired well-being, costly sick leave, decreased quality carte, and increased risk.
 As well, burnout and stress are associated with a sense of career misery.
 This may well cause the loss of highly experienced nurses from the profession.
 In order to combat these mental health vulnerabilities, nurses first need to understand the psychology underpinning stress and burnout and, then, be familiar with strategies that can develop the necessary resilience required to prevent these insidious professional dangers from occurring.
 Purpose of Program: To provide nurses and midwives with knowledge and skills to reduce stress and burnout, and to increase personal wellness, job satisfaction, interaction with colleagues, more positive workplaces, and enhance patient care.
 Learning Objectives: • Use reflection and knowledge to gain insight into factors that may cause personal stress and burnout • Be resilient and cope better with stress in today’s workplace • Be compassionate to patients but use strategies to prevent transference of grief to you personally • Leave work completely behind you when you go home Additional details will be posted as soon as they are available.

 Primespeak Seminar is organized by Prime Practice and will be held from Mar 13 - 14, 2019 at Stamford Plaza Adelaide, Adelaide, South Australia, Australia.
 The target audience for this medical event is designed for dental clinicians (dentists, dental specialists, dental hygienists, dental and oral health therapists).
 However, clinicians may choose to bring along team members who work closely with them.
-This CME Conference has been approved for a maximum of 14 hours.
+This Conference has been approved for a maximum of 14 hours of CPD.
+Overview: Get your patients to ask you for the treatment you know they need Learn how to present treatment options and get your patients to make informed decisions while building trust and long lasting relationships.
+Primespeak Seminar’s success has been due to its ability to support participants to: • remove any perception of sales pressure; • increase patient ownership of their dental conditions; • bridge the gap between what a patient thinks they need and what you think they need; • take the stress out of communicating with patients; • NEVER be rejected; • ALWAYS maintain trust and rapport with patients.
 Conference Objectives are : • Remove any perception of sales pressure. • Increase patient ownership of their dental conditions. • Bridge the gap between what a patient thinks they need and what you think they need. • Take the stress out of communicating with patients. • NEVER be rejected. • ALWAYS maintain trust and rapport with patients.
 Learn : • The rules of ethical dentistry. • How to remove any perception of sales pressure. • How to become rejection proof. • Key trust busters and trust breakers. • A step by step sequence for the new patient exam. • How to overcome objections and deal with “I’ll think about it”. • Tools and techniques to deepen patient ownership of their dental conditions.
 Additional details will be posted as soon as they are available.

-Preventing Surgical Complications Conference is organized by Ausmed Education Pty Ltd and will be held from Feb 25 - 26, 2019 at Adelaide, South Australia, Australia.
+Preventing Surgical Complications Conference is organized by Ausmed Education Pty Ltd and will be held from Mar 14 - 15, 2019 at Lakes Resort Hotel, Adelaide, South Australia, Australia.
 The target audience for this medical event is Nurses.
 This CME Conference has been approved for a maximum of 11.00 CPD Hours.
-Conference Overview: Attend this event to make sure you are well-informed about how to prevent a raft of potential surgical complications from occurring.
-Understand why things go wrong, how to recognize and respond to warning signs early, and how to prevent the need for a patient to return to theatre.
+Conference Overview: Attend this event to ensure you are well-informed about how to prevent a raft of potential surgical complications from occurring.
+Understand why things go wrong, how to recognise and respond to warning signs early, and how to prevent the need for a patient to return to theatre.
 Learn about: • Fluid and electrolyte changes - why they must not be overlooked • Managing acute delirium • Causes of cardiac, respiratory, and renal complications • How to assess for signs of acute stroke • Diabetes management before and after surgery • Preventing healthcare-associated infections Need for Program: There are inherent risks associated with any surgical procedure.
-Preventing costly surgical complications, such as an unplanned return to theatre or an escalation of care in critical care environments, is a key priority after any procedure.
+Preventing costly surgical complications, such as an unplanned return to theatre or an escalation of care to critical care environments, is a key priority after any procedure.
 The provision of care that is underpinned by best practice is known to reduce the likelihood of hospital-acquired complications.
-There is a timely need for nurses to gain key updates on how to detect and respond early to potential surgical complications if patient harm is to be minimized.
+There is a timely need for nurses to gain key updates on how to detect and respond early to potential surgical complications if patient harm is to be minimised.
 Purpose of Program: The purpose of this conference is to provide key updates on how to detect and manage potential surgical complications so as to reduce patient harm and improve patient safety.
-Learning Objectives: • Clinicians will be better able to recognize high-risk individuals before harm occurs • Sharpened assessment skills will assist clinicians to respond to signs of clinical deterioration more rapidly • The pain and discomfort experienced by patients as a result of an unplanned return to there will be reduced • Communication and collaboration across the surgical journey will support the provision of comprehensive care Additional details will be posted as soon as they are available.
+Learning Objectives: • Be better able to recognise high-risk individuals before harm occurs • Utilise sharpened assessment skills to assist in responding to signs of clinical deterioration more rapidly • Reduce the pain and discomfort experienced by patients as a result of an unplanned return to theatre • Utilise communication and collaboration across the surgical journey to support the provision of comprehensive care Additional details will be posted as soon as they are available.